Resources for City Officials

 - Tabletop Exercise Template

-- Overview of the role of city leaders (published by ICMA on July 1, 2022)
+- "Until We Find a Way to Prevent Mass Shootings, Your City Needs to Prepare," an overview of the role of city leaders (published by ICMA on July 1, 2022)

-- Center for Homeland Defense and Security preparedness training
+- Center for Homeland Defense and Security, list of preparedness training events

 Mass Shooting Protocol